What is the main source of law authorising this entity form?

 Further information on equity contributions, e.g., non-cash payments on shares, (share premium) contributions without issuances of shares, can partially paid shares/ownership interests be permitted and what are the restrictions on them?

-The registered share capital may be increased by issuing new shares or by increasing the nominal value of the existing shares in exchange for new contributions in cash and/or in kind.
-The share capital increase with a share premium refers to the issuance of new shares at the face value equal with the one of the existing shares of the company, while the contribution of the shareholders per each new shares is made at a higher value than the face value (premium).
-Also, the new shares may be fully paid-up by incorporating the reserves, except for the legal reserves, as well as the profit or share premiums, or by setting off liquid and payable claims against the company with shares thereof.
+The share capital increase with a share premium refers to the issuance of a new share at its face value, equal to one (1) of the existing shares of the company, while the contribution of the shareholders per each new share is made at a higher value than the face value (premium).

 Any requirements with respect to share cancellation, share repurchase and other capital reductions

-Also, should the decrease not be motivated by losses, the registered share capital may also be reduced by total or partial exemption of the shareholders from their obligation to make their due and payable deposits; refund to the shareholders of a share of their contributions, proportionally to the reduction of the registered share capital equally calculated for each share or participation; other methods provided by law.
+Also, should the decrease not be motivated by losses, the registered share capital may also be reduced by total or partial exemption of the shareholders from their obligation to make their due and payable deposits; refund to the shareholders of a share of their contributions, proportionally to the reduction of the registered share capital equally calculated for each share or participation; and other methods provided by law.

 Any requirements with respect to distributions to shareholders?

-Dividends are distributed to shareholders in proportion to their share of participation in the share capital, unless the articles of association provide otherwise.
-Dividends must be paid within the period of time which is prescribed by the GMS.
-Dividends can only be distributed from profits determined according to law.
+Dividends are distributed to shareholders in proportion to their share of participation in the share capital, unless the Articles of Association provide otherwise.

 Can the owners or shareholders adopt a restrictive or governing agreement among themselves such as a Shareholders Agreement?

-Lacking a legal framework to condition the contents of a shareholders’ agreement, shareholders are at liberty to stipulate in their agreement any provisions they consider necessary for the good functioning of the company, to the extent they do not contradict or violate the Companies Law or the company’s articles of association.
+Lacking a legal framework to condition the contents of a shareholders' agreement, shareholders are at liberty to stipulate in their agreement any provisions they consider necessary for the good functioning of the company, to the extent they do not contradict or violate the Companies Law or the company's Articles of Association.

 A shareholder failing to observe a shareholders' agreement may be held liable for damages towards the other shareholders.